sharmina-lina/plugable_framework/README.md

 ## 1. Login to the VM

-## Ensure you have access to your VM and log in via SSH.
+## Ensure you have access to VM and log in via SSH.

 ```ssh ubuntu@your-vm-ip```